micmejia/bible-dump/AMPC/Matthew/Matt 21.md

 The baptism of John--from where was it?
 From heaven or from men?
-And they reasoned _and_ argued with one another, If we say, From heaven, [^r]He will ask us, Why then did you not believe him?
+And they reasoned _and_ argued with one another, If we say, From heaven, He will ask us, Why then did you not believe him?